We are delighted to announce the 2017 judging panel

 Tara Doyle is Chair of the Irish Funds Industry Association and Partner and Head of Matheson’s Asset Management and Investment Funds Group which continues to be ranked as the number one funds law practice in Ireland.
 In parallel with the sustained growth that Ireland’s funds industry continues to experience, Matheson’s Asset Management and Investment Funds Group is ranked Ireland’s leading funds practice by assets under management for the sixth year in a row.
 Matheson acts for in excess of 29% of Irish domiciled investment funds by assets under management as at 30th June 2016.

-Tara has been named Europe’s Best in Investment Funds 2016 by Euromoney at the Women in Business Law Awards and has been highly commended by a number of leading industry directories, including the European Legal 500 and Chambers Global & Europe.
+Tara has been named Europe’s Best in Investment Funds in 2017, for the 2nd year running, by Euromoney at the Women in Business Law Awards.
+She has been highly commended by a number of leading industry directories, including the European Legal 500 and Chambers Global & Europe.
 Ms Doyle advises many of the world’s leading financial institutions, investment banks and asset management companies with operations in Ireland.

 PATRICIA MONAHAN, MANAGING EDITOR, NEWSTALK 106-108fM